 The European Disability Rights Agenda had been updated and sent to Board

-And that the Board meeting had been organized
+The Board meeting had been organised

 Next Generation EU, new MFF rules and recovery from COVID 19 (DOC-EXEC-06-12-01)

 The President explained the situation with regards to Next Generation EU and the new MFF and the proposal made by the EU Institution.
-He insisted about the actions that should be undertaken in order to limit the consequences of these changes vis-à-vis the persons with disabilities.
+He underlined the actions that should be undertaken in order to limit the consequences of these changes vis-à-vis persons with disabilities.

 The Director gave the floor to Haydn Hammersley who gave some explanations on the situation.

-He explained that the Commission proposed new MFF on 27 May strengthened by a 750€ billion package called “Next Generation EU” (500€ bn grants, 250€ bn loans) with minor changes to Regulations and aiming for an agreement before July.
+He explained that the Commission proposed new MFF on 27 May, strengthened by a 750€ billion package called “Next Generation EU” (500€ bn grants, 250€ bn loans) with minor changes to Regulations and aiming for an agreement before July.

-He explained that the current Regulations were valid until end of 2022 in case of no agreement on the different funding regulations, that part of the Next Generation EU funding would go towards the REACT-EU instrument, which will strengthen EU Cohesion Policy (largely Regional Development Fund) with an amount of 55€ billion of additional cohesion policy funding between now and 2022.
-He explained that additional REACT-EU funding would be allocated on basis of severity of economic and social impact in the Member States (with a particular focus on youth unemployment) and proposed that 5% of Social Fund goes towards helping children out of poverty (although ESF budget would not be increased) and that the proposal wanted to add 30€ billion for the Just Transition Fund, bringing the total to 40€ billion.
-He explained that the proposal was also to set the Neighborhood, Development and International Cooperation Instrument at 86€ billion (10.5€ billion from Next Generation EU) and that the European Semester would play an increasing role in how EU funds were used in the Member States, that a “Recovery and Resilience Facility” would be firmly embedded in the Semester and that Member States would be asked to draw up recovery and resilience plans as part of their National Reform Programmes.
+He explained that the current Regulations were valid until the end of 2022 in case of no agreement on the different funding regulations, that part of the Next Generation EU funding would go towards the REACT-EU instrument, which will strengthen EU Cohesion Policy with an amount of 55€ billion of additional cohesion policy funding between now and 2022.
+He explained that additional REACT-EU funding would be allocated on basis of the severity of the economic and social impact in the Member States (with a particular focus on youth unemployment) and that 5% of Social Fund would go towards helping children out of poverty.
+He also pointed out that that the new proposal would see 30€ billion added to the Just Transition Fund, bringing the total to 40€ billion.
+He explained that the proposal was also to set the Neighborhood, Development and International Cooperation Instrument at 86€ billion (10.5€ billion from Next Generation EU) and that the European Semester would play an increasing role in how EU funds were used in the Member States, with a “Recovery and Resilience Facility” firmly embedded in the Semester, and that Member States would be asked to draw up recovery and resilience plans as part of their National Reform Programmes.
 He mentioned that the amount for ESF+ had gone down and that the 2018 proposed total budget was 101€ billion for the 2021-2027 period whereas the new MFF proposal by the Commission sets aside 97.332€ billion for ESF+ in current prices.
+He also explained that, compared to what was proposed in 2018, the amount planned to be invested in Erasmus+ would also be cut.

-He listed the EU budget cuts to rights values and justice programme:
+He handed back over to the Director Catherine Naughton who listed the EU budget cuts to rights values and justice programme:

 The Rights Values and Justice programme, which is the source of funding civil society networks including EDF (it will be the follow-up to REC) is proposed to be cut by 20%.